 Regional legends tell tales of goblins that live in these woodlands – supposedly causing mischief and playing with people’s hair as they pass through.
 Visit the Museo de Los Duendes (Goblin’s Museum) – a rustic cabin decorated with supernatural memorabilia and hundreds of goblin figurines.

-Palenque is a highlight of visiting the state of Chiapas.
-Not only is the settlement itself charming, it is also home to one of the most important Maya ruins in Mexico.
+Palenque is one of the best places to visit in the state of Chiapas.
+Not only is the settlement itself charming, but it is also home to one of the most important Maya ruins in Mexico.